 The law in West Virginia and many other states is that alcohol-serving establishments like bars, night clubs, and restaurants can be held responsible for serving alcohol to a patron who is visibly intoxicated.
 If a patron is drunk, the bar cannot keep serving alcohol to that person.
 The reason that a bar can be held responsible for serving someone who is already visibly intoxicated is obvious: that intoxicated patron could get behind the wheel, drive drunk, and endanger everybody else on the road.

-In these types of cases, Skinner Law Firm will investigate police records, public records, and business or other documents.
+In these types of cases, Skinner Accident and Injury Lawyers will investigate police records, public records, and business or other documents.
 We will depose (interview under oath) potential witnesses, including employees of alcohol-serving establishments, to see if they were involved and if facts exist to prove the establishment acted negligently.

 These types of lawsuits serve not only to right the wrongs done to victims and their families, but also to send a clear message to these establishments that they need to adopt responsible alcohol service policies — they must properly train their employees on how to serve alcohol responsibly.
 Such policies and training are readily available at little to no cost.
 After adopting such policies, alcohol-serving establishments should check that their employees are following the rules.
 Good policy and training will help keep everyone safer on our roadways.

-Attorney Andrew Skinner leads Skinner Law Firm’s Drunk Driver Victim Practice.
+Attorney Andrew Skinner leads Skinner Accident and Injury Lawyers’ Drunk Driver Victim Practice.